Official Average Roadside Land Prices of Tokyo 2019

-On July 2nd, the National Tax Agency released its annual average roadside land prices for 2018 (calculated from January 1st).
-The national average for the average roadside land price has risen by 0.7% since the previous year making this the 3rd consecutive year it has risen.
-The prefectural average for this year shows that out of 47 prefectures, 18 (including Tokyo, Osaka, Aichi) have experienced a rise in price far above that of the previous year (13 prefectures in 2017).
+On July 1st, the National Tax Agency released its annual average roadside land prices for 2019 (calculated from January 1st).
+The national average for the average roadside land price has risen by 1.3% since the previous year making the 4th consecutive year it has risen.
+The prefectural average for this year shows that out of 47 prefectures, 19 (including Tokyo, Osaka, and Aichi) have experienced a rise in price far above that of the previous year (18 prefectures in 2018).

-It has been observed that this trend is due to the demand for office space pushing up the land price in metropolitan districts.
-While domestic and overseas investment money for hotel development is pushing up the prices in some local areas that have many foreign travelers, other areas are experiencing an opposite effect (downward trend) in with the average of their land price.
-Tokyo has seen an increase of 4.0% (3.2% in 2017) in its prefectural average price marking the 5th consecutive year the price has increased.
+It has been observed that this trend is mostly due to the increase in lodging and residential demands which are pushing up the land price in metropolitan districts.
+Some areas are experiencing an increase in land prices due to domestic and overseas investment money for hotel development in some local areas that attract many foreign travelers.
+This coupled with elderly people going back to city areas for the convenience of living is increasing residential demands in city areas nationwide causing land prices to rise.
+In contrast there are other areas that are experiencing the opposite effect (downward trend) in their average land prices.
+Tokyo has seen an increase of 4.9% (4.0% in 2018) in its prefectural average price marking this year as the 6th consecutive year the price has increased.

-When comparing the nationwide fluctuation of the prefectural land price average, Okinawa’s increase of 5.0% was the largest increase over the previous year, followed by Tokyo with an increase of 4.0% and Miyagi with an increase of 3.7%.
-Based off 10 consecutive years of records showing an increase in foreign travelers, it has been concluded that Okinawa’s average land price increase is in part due to its growing demand for hotels and resort developments.
-In Tokyo, the highest roadside land prices in each of its 47 neighborhoods that are covered by a local tax office have risen.
-A steady demand for office space and an increase in foreign visitors has helped Central Tokyo maintain its land prices.
-Based on growing residential demands and developments, the rising of land price is spreading to the suburbs in areas that are convenient for living and transportation such as Setagaya, Shinagawa, and Adachi.
+When comparing the nationwide fluctuation of the prefectural land price average, Okinawa’s increase of 8.3% (5.0% in 2018) was the largest increase over the previous year, followed by Tokyo with an increase of 4.9% (4.0% in 2018) and Miyagi with an increase of 4.4% (3.7% in 2018).
+Okinawa’s average land price increase is in part due to its growing demand for hotels and resort developments.
+In Tokyo, the highest roadside land price has risen in 46 out of the total 48 neighborhoods that are covered by a local tax office.

 The rate at which the land prices in Central Tokyo have been inflating has slowed down mostly due to the completion of large-scale redevelopment projects such as those in Ginza.
-However, continuous land price increases can still be seen in Shinjuku, Shibuya, and Aoyama.
-Many places throughout Tokyo are experiencing a decrease in the rate of land price inflation when compared to the previous year.
+At the same time suburban areas such as Asakusa, Kita-Senju in Adachi-ku are showing the highest land price increases in Tokyo.
+Continuous increases in the land price can still be seen in Shinjuku, Shibuya, and Aoyama.
+Many places throughout Tokyo, especially in Central Tokyo, are experiencing a decrease in the rate of land price inflation when compared with the previous year.

 |Local tax office||Roadside Name||Roadside Value|